WHAT ARE INTERLOCKING GARAGE TILES? WHAT ARE THEY MADE OF? HOW ARE THEY MADE?

 There seems to be a lot of articles on garage floor tiles these days as compared to just a few years ago.
 So it seems to us that consumers are more likely to be confused than not as to what to buy.
 Since the majority of people never heard of or seen an Interlocking Garage Tile before.
 All most people know is what they see on the internet once they discover such a product exists.
 Weíre here to set the record straight and to debunk a lot of the so called expert advice that's being bandied about.

 Itís important you keep in mind why you would install interlocking tiles in your garage or business.
 They offer long term protection from wear & tear and corrosive salts and vehicle fluids.
-Theyíre also extremely durable while upgrading the look of your floor and reducing the time and effort to keep your floor looking clean and new.
+Theyíre also extremely durable while upgrading the look of your floor.
+They reduce the time and effort to keep your floor looking clean and new.
 Interlocking garage floor tiles are also fast and easy to install by anyone, making them a great solution to any problematic floor.

 When in the market to purchase tiles for your garage or business floor, weíd first like to say that you should be suspicious of any website that is dispensing expert advice that accepts ads from various vendors.
 More often than not their advice is skewed to favor their advertisers.
 ArmorGarage doesn't accept any ads.